How To Use Amla For Hair Growth

 Amla is considered to be a wonder ingredient in hair care.
 It is said to promote hair growth, prevent dandruff and lice, and improve hair quality.
 But is there any scientific backing for these claims?
 Here’s what research says:

-2. Amla has the highest natural content of vitamin C. Vitamin C has antioxidant properties and can help balance out free radicals that cause oxidative stress (1).
-This oxidative stress causes hair loss, damage, and premature aging and graying of hair.
+- Amla has the highest natural content of vitamin C. Vitamin C has antioxidant properties and thus counters oxidative stress that can cause hair loss, damage, and premature aging or graying of hair (1).

 Benefits Of Including Amla In Your Diet

-• It also helps reduce lipid peroxidationi XThe natural metabolic process that causes lipid degradation and leads to oxidation and damage to cellular structures.
+- It also helps reduce lipid peroxidationi The natural metabolic process that causes lipid degradation and leads to oxidation and damage to cellular structures.
 (8).
 This reduces damage to the hair.

 Now that you know the benefits of amla for hair, read on to know how you can use it to improve your hair health.